Skip to Content

 How Wide Are Slats For Twin Size Bed?

-What Can I Replace Bed Slats With?
+What Can I Replace Slats With?

 Yes, any homeowner can quickly put the mattress directly on the bed frame slats.
-However, it may be advised to opt to cover them with a box spring to protect the mattress, especially with older wooden slats, which can be prone to chipping over time.
+However, it may be advised to cover them with a box spring to protect the mattress, especially with older wooden slats, which can be prone to chipping over time.

 Visit our guide to bed sheet sizes for more related content.